Commissioner Austin Cullen is a British Columbia Supreme Court Justice, serving since 2001. He was appointed Associate

 Mr. Isaac has argued cases at all level of courts in British Columbia and has appeared before various administrative tribunals.

-Alison M. Latimer has been named as Associate Commission Counsel for the Commission of Inquiry into Money Laundering in British Columbia.
+Alison Latimer, QC has been named as Associate Commission Counsel for the Commission of Inquiry into Money Laundering in British Columbia.
 A trial and appellate lawyer whose practice includes constitutional, civil, administrative and criminal law, she was called to the Bar in both British Columbia and the Yukon.
 Ms. Latimer practises in Vancouver.

 Ms. Latimer has argued cases at all levels of court in British Columbia, Alberta, the Federal Court system, and the Supreme Court of Canada.
 She has also appeared before administrative tribunals and provides litigation and policy support to a number of administrative tribunals.